homespuneffects/relative-numbering-system/README.md

 ## Modulation

-A new key is declared by the new 1 chord followed by a colon.
-Everything after it reads against the new parent scale until the next declaration.
+A new key is declared by its number, read from the home key, followed by a colon.

 Bold the declaration so it's findable on a fast read.